iOS 11's Misleading 'Off-ish' Setting For Bluetooth and Wi-Fi is Bad for User Security - Slashdot

 Hence what was "communicated" by the interface choice is that "disconnected" is now the replacement for "off".
 Really shitty from a company that prides itself on easy

+For me this actually reflects the way I always used that button: to disconnect from a wifi network and get a faster connection through cellular, only to forget to switch it back on when better wifi is available.

+In the future we there might be no need to disconnect from bad wifi any more thanks to multipath TC

-Misleading settings (Score:2)
+Misleading settings (Score:3)

 Misleading settings are bad - period.
 A thing should say what it does and do what it says.